kubesphere/website/content/en/news/kubesphere-meetup-2020.md

 keywords: KubeSphere, Community, Meetup, Kubernetes
 description: KubeSphere and Friends 2020 Meetup attracted more than 100 individual community members and honored guests to share their ideas and experiences on cloud-native and Kubernetes.
 createTime: '2021-02-02'
-author: 'Feynman, Sherlock'
+author: 'Feynman, Sherlock, Lindsay'

 ---

 ![Snip20210201_8](/images/news/meetup-2020/Snip20210201_8.png)

-Around the latest technology trend – 'cloud-native,' the annual event KubeSphere and Friends 2020, also known as Kubernetes and Cloud-Native Meetup, was held on December 19th, 2020 in Beijing, attracting more than one hundred Kubernetes enthusiasts and KubeSphere community members.
+Around the latest technology trend – cloud-native, the annual event KubeSphere and Friends 2020, also known as Kubernetes and Cloud-Native Meetup, was held on December 19th, 2020 in Beijing, attracting more than 100 Kubernetes enthusiasts and KubeSphere community members.

-Not only did our individual community members participate in the event, our guests from CNCF and AWS, and other enterprise users all shared their ideas and experiences from different perspectives.
+Not only did developers from the KubeSphere team participate in the event, our guests from CNCF and AWS, and other enterprise users all shared their ideas and experiences from different perspectives.